dbertella/hector/src/content/index.md

 Hector is a little dinosaur
 Who lives in the forest.
-He spends all his days eating flowers
+He spends all of his days eating flowers
 And rest.
 ![page 1](../images/page1.png)

 ---

 But you see, poor Hector
-Is very very slow.
+Is very, very slow.
 Flowers are not so tasty
 But what else could he eat?
 ![page 2](../images/page2.png)